Terms & Policies

 Overview

 At Plait we take the protection of customer data extremely seriously.
-This Plait Security Policy describes the organisational and technical measures Plait implements platform-wide designed to prevent unauthorised access, use, alteration or disclosure of customer data.
-The Plait services operate on Amazon Web Services (“AWS”); this policy describes activities of Plait within its instance on AWS unless otherwise specified.
+This Plait Security Policy describes the organizational and technical measures Plait implements platform-wide designed to prevent unauthorized access, use, alteration or disclosure of customer data.
+The Plait services operate on Microsoft Azure (“Azure”); this policy describes the activities of Plait within its instance on Azure unless otherwise specified.

 Security Team